Amsterdam/design-system/proprietary/tokens/README.md

 }
 ```

-Tokens start their name with a prefix of `ams-` in CSS.
+Tokens start their name with a prefix of `--ams-` in CSS.
 The name of a component token (see below) ends with the property that uses it, e.g. `-font-size`.

 All tokens together form a theme that encodes the entire branding of the City of Amsterdam.